 The film methodically interviews the surviving principals, including the killers, both of whom were convicted of first-degree murder and are now in prison, one of them (Mr. Lotter) on death row.
 We meet Brandon's parents, who talk sympathetically about their dead child's troubled life.
 Brandon had suicidal tendencies, and having no other means of support, eked out a living by forging checks.
 When we first meet the killers, who are interviewed separately, they seem nice enough, although we later learn that each had already served time in prison.
 As they recall their early friendship with Brandon, it's obvious that they liked him and were fooled by his sexual charade.
 What's so unnerving about the movie, which opens today at the Film Forum, is how unemotional most of their recollections are.
-Their voices are as flat and uninflected as the austere Neing note is sounded by the sheriff in charge of the rape case, who offhandedly refers to the victim as "it."
+Their voices are as flat and uninflected as the austere Nebraskan landscape.
+The film's most casually horrifying note is sounded by the sheriff in charge of the rape case, who offhandedly refers to the victim as "it."
 Because of his failure to prosecute the rape case vigorously, Mr. Nissen and Mr. Lotter were free to track Brandon down at a farmhouse on New Year's Eve and kill Brandon and his companions, 24-year-old Lisa Lambert and her friend Philip Devine, a visitor who happened to be at the wrong place at the wrong time.

-are reconstructed through audio recordings made during Mr. Nissen's 1995 murder trial.
+The grisly details of the murders are reconstructed through audio recordings made during Mr. Nissen's 1995 murder trial.
 Mr. Nissen, in exchange for testifying against Mr. Lotter, was spared the death penalty but sentenced to three consecutive life terms.
 Mr. Lotter's appeals are awaiting review by the United States Supreme Court.

-us that in the Land of the Pickup Truck, the hatred and fear of unorthodox sexuality run deep.
+The Brandon Teena Story" shows us that in the Land of the Pickup Truck, the hatred and fear of unorthodox sexuality run deep.
 Instead of being shouted, it festers until it explodes in acts of violence whose cause even the killers themselves don't seem to comprehend fully.